Egg Donor Program Introduction

 Where is Fertility Bridges located?

-We have an office in Chicago, though we are not constrained by our physical location since our Internet Database and our Online Service is available to clients around the world.
+We have offices in Chicago, Washington D.C, Los Angeles, and San Francisco, though we are not constrained by our physical location since our Internet Database and our Online Service is available to clients around the world.

 Where are Fertility Bridges’ clients located?

-We have clients in almost every State in the United States and International, including: Canada, United Kingdom, France, Sweden, Switzerland, New Zealand, Australia, Mexico, Tokyo, and India.
+We have clients in almost every State in the United States and International, including Canada, the United Kingdom, France, Sweden, Switzerland, New Zealand, Australia, Mexico, Tokyo, and India.

-How many IVF clinics has Fertility Bridges worked with?
+How many IVF clinics have Fertility Bridges worked with?

-Fertility Bridges has worked with 40+ IVF clinics in the United States and Internationally.
-Here is a partial list:
+Fertility Bridges has worked with 100+ IVF clinics in nearly every State in the United States and Internationally.
+Here is a partial list below and a fuller list here:

 Dear Potential Egg Donor,